 Westbound Interstate 80 near Hercules closed due to police activity

-All westbound lanes of Interstate 80 in Contra Costa County are closed Thursday morning due to police activity, authorities said.
+All westbound lanes of Interstate 80 in Contra Costa County remain closed Thursday afternoon due to police activity that began hours earlier, authorities said.

 Caltrans said around 9:10 a.m. that westbound I-80 is closed at the Hercules offramp, leading to a backup that is stretching several miles to the Carquinez Bridge.
 Meanwhile, the left lane of eastbound 80 is closed at Pinole Valley Road.